FaZeIlLuMiNaTi/GTA5-Steam-Epic-Symlinker/README.md

 # GTA5-Steam-Epic-Symlinker
 Dumb script to symlink GTA5 from your Steam library to your Epic Games library

+# This will save you nearly 90GB of disk space (GTA5 via Steam and Epic Games from one installation)

 # Please read through the script and instructions so you know what it's doing.
 It runs as Administrator and could potentially cause issues in your Steam/Epic Games libraries if not ran properly.
 I take no responsibility for any data loss.

 # Requirements